mccreath/isitup-for-slack/docs/TUTORIAL.md

 * 	JSON (JavaScript Object Notation - http://json.org/)

 	JSON is a simple way to represent and exchange data.
+It's an open standard format that uses human-readable text to transmit data objects consisting of key–value pairs.

 * 	cURL (http://curl.haxxe.se)